+The next session will begin in May or June of 2024.
 Classes are held on Wednesdays from 5:30-7:30 p.m.
-The next course begins October 4, 2023 and runs for 10 consecutive weeks.
+The course runs for 10 consecutive weeks.
 The first class and final “graduation” are held in person at the ICS Central office (122 N. Craycroft Road), and the other meetings are virtual.

 An intensive 10-week workshop series where participant “investors” work with mentors and financial experts to create their financial future story.
 Classes are made up of 50% prepared material and 50% discussion.
 Participants are paid a small stipend for their time and expertise.